RikVoorhaar/tt-sketch/README.md

 The documentation for this project lives here: [tt-sketch.readthedocs.io](https://tt-sketch.readthedocs.io).

 ## Credits
-All code for this project is written by [Rik Voorhaar](https://rikvoorhaar.com), in a joint project with Bart Vanderycken and Daniel Kressner.
+All code for this project is written by [Rik Voorhaar](https://rikvoorhaar.com), in a joint project with  Daniel Kressner and Bart Vandereycken.
 This work was supported by the Swiss National Science Foundation under [research project 192363](https://data.snf.ch/grants/grant/192363).

 This software is free to use and edit.
 When using this software for academic purposes, please cite the following preprint: